 Discussion.
-From the above considerations concerning the performance of our solutions, we conclude that: (1) the 3T index is the one delivering best worst-case performance guarantee for all triple selection patterns; (2) the 2T variants reduce its space of representation by $25 \div 33\%$ without affecting or even improving the retrieval efficiency on most triple selection patterns (only one out of the eight possible has a lower query throughput in the worst-case); (3) the cross-compression technique is outperformed by the 2T index layouts for space usage but offers a better worst-case performance guarantee than 2Tp for the pattern ?P?.
-Therefore, as a reasonable trade-off between space and time, we elect 2Tp as the solution to compare against the state-of-the-art alternatives.
+From the above considerations concerning the performance of our solutions, we conclude that: (1) the 3T index is the one delivering best worst-case performance guarantee for all triple selection patterns; (2) the 2T variants reduce its space of representation by 25 - 33% without affecting or even improving the retrieval efficiency on most triple selection patterns (only one pattern has a lower query throughput in the worst-case); (3) the cross-compression technique is outperformed by the 2T index layouts for space usage but offers a better worst-case performance guarantee than 2Tp for the pattern ?P?.
+In particular, we have shown that only one selection pattern out of the eight possible has a lower query throughput in the worst-case for the 2T indexes (??O on 2Tp; ?P? on 2To).

+Therefore, as a reasonable trade-off between space and time concerns, we elect 2Tp as the solution to compare against the state-of-the-art alternatives in the following.